-- 1. University Official.
-If a student has a concern or complaint, the student should first seek resolution by communicating with his/her campus academic dean, executive officer, or executive vice president listed in the Campus Administration section of this catalog. - 2.
-Student Concerns.
-In the event a student is unable to resolve a concern after communicating with a local university official, the student is encouraged to contact the Title IX and Student Services Coordinator, Karen Hoffman, who will communicate with the student and address the student's concern in an impartial manner.
-The Title IX and Student Services Coordinator does not possess the authority to render final decisions but will seek to resolve concerns by facilitating communication among the appropriate persons and departments.
+- 1. If a student has a concern or complaint, the student should first seek resolution by communicating with the campus director or other university official listed in the University Locations section of this catalog. - 2.
+In the event the matter is not resolved after communicating with a university official, the student is encouraged to contact the student services coordinator, who will address the student's concern in an impartial manner.

-Ms. Karen Hoffman

-Title IX and Student Services Coordinator

-National American University

-5301 Mount Rushmore Rd.
+Ms. Karen Hoffman Student Services Coordinator National American University 5301 Mount Rushmore Rd.
 Rapid City, SD 57701

-Phone: (605) 394-4805 | Fax: (605) 721-5241
+Phone: (605) 394-4805 | Fax: (605) 721-5241 khoffman@national.edu

-khoffman@national.edu